easonanalytica/company_name_matcher/data/README.md

 **For Negative Examples**: See [`negative/README.md`](negative/README.md)

 **Submit Your Contribution**:
-1. Create CSV following the appropriate format
+1. Create Parquet file following the appropriate format (use zstd compression)
-2. Place in correct folder (`positive/` or `negative/`)
+2. Place in correct folder (`positive/` or `negative/`) with proper naming convention
 3. Submit PR to `dev` branch

 ---